 Scratch and perch toys

-A quick online search reveals that elaborate cat scratch and perch toys are readily available.
+A quick online search reveals that elaborate cat toys are readily available.
 They have a sturdy base to prevent them from tipping over and hurting a feline.
 The wooden posts are typically covered in carpet-like materials or wrapped in sisal rope.
 They also feature a few places for a cat to perch or take a nap.

 These structures are a perfect gift because they supply a kitty with hours of entertainment, help keep their nails under control, and give them agility practice in leaping and climbing.